WebPredict/angular-2-interview-questions/README.md

-# 90+ Angular 2+ Interview Questions And Answers
+# 100+ Angular 2, 4 and 5 Interview Questions And Answers

 This is a collection of Angular 2 interview questions I've found online, along with (hopefully) correct answers for most of them.
 Feel free to contribute / send corrections.
+I'm adding in some Angular 4 and 5 questions now.

-Note: "PA" = Possible Answer (one of many valid ones), and "A" = Answer (when there's clearly just one right answer).
+Note: "PA" stands for Possible Answer (one of many valid ones).

 ## Template Syntax Questions